How to Understand Plato’s Republic

 How does one become enlightened?
 In terms of the book, the path to enlightenment is experiencing life guided by the proper principles… ideally toward the end of truth, justice, and philosophy (as, even one in another sphere still needs a balanced soul).
 Thus, it is the Pilgrim’s (hero’s, fool’s) journey itself that results in the destination and fosters in the pilgrim the proper principles.
 Yeah, it is a bit of a paradoxical answer, but the gist is, if we know balance is the goal from the get-go, and with the right class structure, government, laws, and culture, if we strive toward truth, justice, and goodness in each sphere and seek balance, then each will have an effect on the world and our own soul, which will in turn foster more justice in the state, and the general cycle will propel the individual and collective toward a greater and greater happiness.
 The value of this is something that can only be known by walking the path and experiencing life’s higher and lower pleasures and pains.
 Something like that.
 See an essay on happiness and enlightenment.

 Plato’s Chariot Metaphor: Tying the “how does one become enlightened”, the human soul metaphor, and other metaphors together.
 The Chariot metaphor, in simple terms, describes how the higher-order aspects are meant to “drive” the lower-order ones.
-So the horses represent the reptile and animal nature of man, and the Charioteer steering the wild horses the human and higher-order qualities.
+So the horses represent the reptile (appetitive) and animal (spirited) nature of man, and they are called the black horse and black horse respectively.
+Meanwhile, the Charioteer steering the wild horses the human and higher-order qualities (the driver represents the rational human mind).
 Or, like Wikipedia says, “The Charioteer represents intellect, reason, or the part of the soul that must guide the soul to truth; one horse represents rational or moral impulse or the positive part of passionate nature (e.g., righteous indignation); while the other represents the soul’s irrational passions, appetites, or concupiscent nature.
 The Charioteer directs the entire chariot/soul, trying to stop the horses from going different ways, and to proceed towards enlightenment.”
 Well said.

 So, As short as possible, but framed with the above in mind: The human, animal, and “lowest” perhaps “reptilian” part of the soul must be balanced, with each higher-order restraining each lower-order, to strike balance and find “the greatest happiness”.
 So it is for the perfect soul, it is for the perfect state.
 Wisdom, then knowledge, then honor, then economy, then finally pure unrestrained liberty and equality should be prioritized in that order specifically.
 Each can be thought of as a “sphere”.
 Each sphere, like Kierkegaard would later describe, is meant to be separate and tempered by the other.
 Each sphere has liberty and equality within the bounds of its own sphere (for example, a “man of timocracy” a “man of honor” or “warrior” of the honor sphere would never rule over the wisdom sphere, yet there is near-infinite space for him to move around the honor sphere and to have moderate inequality in that sphere; i.e. each sphere allows for maximum mobility and freedom… within its sphere).
 In the theory, the philosopher-king(s) rule the city (and metaphorically the soul), because they know all the wants of the other spheres, but desire dominion over none.
 That said, Plato the idealist [at least more-so than Aristotle and some western philosophers], and his Kallipolis (beautify city/metaphor for the soul) can and should be checked against his more realist student Aristotle his concept of the Polity.